Active-set Methods for Submodular Minimization Problems: Abstract

 \section{Abstract}

-We consider submodular optimization problems such as submodular function minimization(SFM) and the quadratic problems regularized by the \lova extension; for cut functions, this corresponds respectively to graph cuts and total variation (TV) denoising.
-Given a submodular function with an SFM oracle, we propose a new active-set algorithm for total variation denoising, which is more flexible than existing ones; the algorithm may be seen as a local descent algorithm over ordered partitions with explicit convergence guarantees.
-For functions that decompose into the sum of two functions $F_1$ and $F_2$ with efficient SFM oracles, we propose a new active-set algorithm for total variation denoising (and hence for SFM by thresholding the solution at zero).
-This algorithm also optimizes over ordered partitions and improves empirically over existing ones based on TV or SFM oracles for $F_1$ and~$F_2$.
+We consider the submodular function minimization~(SFM) and the quadratic minimization problems regularized by the \lova extension of the submodular function.
+These optimization problems are intimately related; for example, min-cut problems and total variation denoising problems, where the cut function is submodular and its \lova extension is given by the associated total variation.
+When a quadratic loss is regularized by the total variation of a cut function, it thus becomes a total variation denoising problem and we use the same terminology in this paper for ``general'' submodular functions.
+We propose a new active-set algorithm for total variation denoising with the assumption of an oracle that solves the corresponding SFM problem.
+This can be seen as local descent algorithm over ordered partitions with explicit convergence guarantees.
+It is more flexible than the existing algorithms with the ability for warm-restarts using the solution of a closely related problem.
+Further, we also consider the case when a submodular function can be decomposed into the sum of two submodular functions $F_1$ and $F_2$ and assume SFM oracles for these two functions.
+We propose a new active-set algorithm for total variation denoising (and hence SFM by thresholding the solution at zero).
+This algorithm also performs local descent over ordered partitions and its ability to warm start considerably improves the performance of the algorithm.
+In the experiments, we compare the performance of the proposed algorithms with state-of-the-art algorithms, showing that it reduces the calls to SFM oracles.